devnirajgautam/js-mini-projects/README.md

 1. A simple counter program

-2. A simple number guesser
+2. A simple number guessing game

-3. A Temperature Converter (Celsius -> Fahrenheit & vice-versa)
+3. Temperature Converter (Celsius -> Fahrenheit & opposite)

-4. A dice roller - can roll multiple dices
+4. Dice roller - can roll multiple dices

+5. Random Password Generator - you can choose to include different type of characters